- Monthly Oral, Written and Interactive Exam Preparation Sessions

 - 3 newly-built/renovated Emergency Departments

-The McGill Family Medicine - Emergency Medicine program started its 34th year in July 2019.
+The McGill Family Medicine - Emergency Medicine program started its 37th year in July 2022.
 From its origins in the mid-1980s with 2 residents, the program has flourished and grown to be one of the largest in Canada.
-Two hundred and eighty-one residents from across Canada have now completed the third year program in Emergency Medicine at McGill.
+301 residents from across Canada have now completed the third-year program in Emergency Medicine at McGill.

 Our program is distinguished by its innovative rotations, rigorous academic program, family medicine- emergency medicine focused teaching, and opportunities to work with internationally recognized attending physicians.
 Our rounds are dedicated to the R3 cohort and each resident is matched to a mentor for the year.
 We have also integrated an administrative rotation affording residents the opportunity to learn about the practice of EM from experienced staff and develop skills to handle emergency department flow.
 These factors account for our consistent track record for high academic performance and preparation for managing a busy emergency department.